robocalpico/robocalpico.github.io/_posts/2020-06-14-weekly-reading.md

 Gone are the days when US company were still tough enough to [say no](https://en.wikipedia.org/wiki/Google_China).

-I am sure executives at Google, in many nights, are banging their heads to the wall, thinking how big of a market they gave up when they quitted China (and they surely are [trying to go back in](https://en.wikipedia.org/wiki/Dragonfly_(search_engine))!); but that moment, when they say fuck it, with full of impulsiveness, naiveness of “don’t be evil” and even arrogance, are forever remembered as the shiny jewelry on the crown that is the entrepreneurship from the land of the free.
+I am sure executives at Google, in many nights, are banging their heads to the wall, thinking how big of a market they gave up when they quitted China (and they surely are [trying to go back in](https://en.wikipedia.org/wiki/Dragonfly_(search_engine))!); but that moment, when they say fuck it, with full of impulsiveness, naiveness of “don’t be evil” and even arrogance, are forever remembered as the shiny jewelry on the crown that is the entrepreneurship from the land of the free.

 ###### __[Day Traders Might Have Fun Saving Hertz From Bankruptcy - bloomberg](https://www.bloomberg.com/opinion/articles/2020-06-12/if-you-want-hertz-have-some-hertz)__: